survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 Some of the options support further customization as discussed by the official documentation.
 If you enable mangling, it is a good idea to set `except: ['webpackJsonp']` to avoid mangling the webpack runtime.

 T> Dropping the `console` statements can be achieved through Babel too by using the [babel-plugin-remove-console](https://www.npmjs.com/package/babel-plugin-remove-console) plugin.
 Babel is discussed in detail in the *Loading JavaScript* chapter.

-## Other Ways to Minify JavaScript

-Another way to control UglifyJS would be to use the [uglify-loader](https://www.npmjs.com/package/uglify-loader).
-That gives yet another way to control minification behavior. [webpack-parallel-uglify-plugin](https://www.npmjs.com/package/webpack-parallel-uglify-plugin) allows you to parallelize the minifying step and may yield extra performance as webpack doesn't run in parallel by default.

-I've listed a couple of UglifyJS alternatives below:

-* [webpack-closure-compiler](https://www.npmjs.com/package/webpack-closure-compiler) runs parallel and may give even smaller result than UglifyJS.
-* [babili](https://www.npmjs.com/package/babili) is a Babel specific solution.
-It can be used either as a command line tool or through [babili-webpack-plugin](https://www.npmjs.com/package/babili-webpack-plugin).
-* [optimize-js-plugin](https://www.npmjs.com/package/optimize-js-plugin) complements the other solutions by wrapping eager functions.
-The benefit of doing this is that it enhances the way your JavaScript code gets parsed initially.
-This plugin relies on [optimize-js](https://github.com/nolanlawson/optimize-js) by Nolan Lawson. [v8-lazy-parse-webpack-plugin](https://www.npmjs.com/package/v8-lazy-parse-webpack-plugin) is a similar experimental plugin doing something similar with V8.

 ## Minifying CSS